matteocoletta/unity_sdk/README.md

 If you want to check the validity of In-App Purchases made in your app using Purchase Verification, Adjust's server side receipt verification tool, then check out our `Unity purchase SDK` and read more about it [here][unity-purchase-sdk].

 ## Custom Parameters

 ### <a id="event-parameters"></a>Event parameters

+In addition to the data points that Adjust collects [by default](https://partners.adjust.com/placeholders/), you can use the Adjust SDK to track and add to the events as many custom values as you need (user IDs, product IDs...).
+Custom parameters are only available as raw data (i.e., they won't appear in the Adjust dashboard).

+You should use Callback parameters for the values that you collect for your own internal use, and Partner parameters for those that you wish to share with external partners.
+If a value (e.g. product ID) is tracked both for internal use and to forward it to external partners, the best practice would be to track it both as callback and partner parameter.

 ### <a id="callback-parameters"></a>Event callback parameters

 You can also register a callback URL for that event in your [dashboard] and we will send a GET request to that URL whenever the event gets tracked.
 In that case you can also put some key-value pairs in an object and pass it to the `trackEvent` method.
 We will then append these named parameters to your callback URL.